Berg0162/airflow/README.md

 [View the code of the Timer library](../main/arduino/libraries/Timer/Timer.cpp) <br>
 [View the header of the Timer library](../main/arduino/libraries/Timer/Timer.h) <br>

+I am must obliged to Cedric Honnet who designed the Timer library initially as a part of the Hivetracker project [Original Hivetracker Timer library](https://github.com/HiveTracker/Timer).
+The library code has been updated to conform the more recent nRF52-timer implementations on nRF52 boards.<br>
 <b>All Relevant Code Snippets in Main program</b>
 ```C++
 #include <nrf_timer.h> // Native nRF52 timers library